peterjunpark/ROCm/docs/how-to/rocm-for-ai/inference/benchmark-docker/vllm.rst

          .. tab-item:: Standalone benchmarking

+            .. rubric:: Download the Docker image and required scripts

             Run the vLLM benchmark tool independently by starting the `Docker container <{{ unified_docker.docker_hub_url }}>`_
             as shown in the following snippet.